cweibel/cf-terraform-training-doc/README.md

 If you already have a Key Pair created you can skip creating a new key pair.
 You will still need to place a copy of the pem file as shown following.

-Making sure that “N. Virginia” is selected as the AWS Region, click “Key Pairs” then “Create Key Pair”
+Making sure that “Oregon” is selected as the AWS Region, click “Key Pairs” then “Create Key Pair”
 ![](https://github.com/intel-data/dp2-project/blob/master/wikiImages/tf-training-manual11.png)

 Name your key pair name “bosh” and click “Yes”